chrobione/node-red-contrib-discord-updated/README.md

 ## Nodes

-node-red-contrib-discord-advancedplus gives you access to 13 nodes:
+node-red-contrib-discord-updated gives you access to 13 nodes:

 * **discordMessage** is a node with no inputs and one output allowing you to receive notifications of incoming messages.
 * **discordMessageManager** allows (embed) messages to be sent to either channels or privatly to user.
 It also allows for editing and deleting of (embed) messages.